colinxr/contempo_rsvp/readme.md

 - Update db table names to match the sql files edited previously
 - Update BASEPATH constant to match url folder on server
 - Update event confirmation emails, subject lines, hosts, emails, etc.
-- rename config.php
+- Rename to config.php

-#### 4. Set up the Mailchimp list
-- Log in to mailchimp and create a new list for the event
-- Add the correct Merge Fields to match the columns in the event list

-#### 5. Edit Event Info
+#### 4. Edit Event Info
 - Open event-info.php
 - Add pertinent event info based off of invite design
 - Coordinate with art if required.
 Some times it's easier to include some of this info as an one svg rather than html.
+- Update Sponoso logos

-#### 6. Style page as necessary
+#### 5. Style page as necessary
 - Open main.scss in the styles directory
 - Edit sass files as needed

-#### 7. Update confirmation emails
+#### 6. Update confirmation emails
--  In app/email-postmark.php, ensure email functions are sending the appropriate copy to the guests and to staff
+-  In email.class.php, ensure email functions are sending the appropriate copy to the guests and to staff
+- work with Art to update assets in the inc/emails directory
-- Is the correct staff members receiving the unknown notifications, if applicable?
+- are the correct staff members receiving the unknown notifications, if applicable?

-#### 8. Prepare list
+#### 7. Prepare list
 - Export the csv as Windows CSV in Excel.
 If the file is not formatted this way, php will not be able to read it properly and the RSVP Match function will break.
-- Make sure the csv columns match the columns in rsvp.php and app.php.
+- Make sure the csv columns match the columns in rsvp.class.php and db.class.php

+#### 8. Set Partner RSVP
+- If partners want to invite guests but won't provide their emails, rename the Open directory to the name of the partner
+- change the PARTNER_RSVP constant to FALSE

 ## Tests

 Make sure the event is functioning as intended with these manual test

-#### 1. List Upload and Mailchimp import
+#### 1. List Upload & RSVP Type Change
 - Did the list Upload correctly?
 It should be in Admin/List/event-list.csv
-- Did the emails import in mailchimp?
-Import takes several minutes depending on the size of list.
+- is the RSVP Type changing in the DB?
+Are the messages displaying as expected?
 #### 2. Match: Single RSVP and Guest RSVPs
 - Are Match RSVPs functioning correctly?
 Added the the main dbTable, sent the appropriate email?
 #### 3. Unknown: Single RSVPs and Guest RSVPs